Singeetam Srinivasa Rao: Influences

 His favourite litterateurs are Vemana, Mark Twain, and P. G. Wodehouse.
 He feels no one has expressed the truths of everyday life better than Vemana.
 He was introduced to Mark Twain by an American missionary when he was eight.
 He considers Robin Hood to be his favourite hero of fiction.

+Legacy

+Singeetam Srinivasa Rao is widely regarded as one of India's most versatile and innovative filmmakers.
+He is acclaimed for revolutionizing South Indian cinema through his experimental approach.
+Notable for his contributions to the science fiction and fantasy genres, Aditya 369 and Bhairava Dweepam are celebrated as landmark films within Telugu cinema.

+Prasanth Varma has cited Singeetam as his primary inspiration, particularly admiring his ability to create a diverse body of work without repeating himself.
+Similarly, Nag Ashwin has expressed admiration for Bhairava Dweepam and Aditya 369, considering them among his favourite films.

 Accolades

 In 2010, Srinivasa Rao headed the Jury of the Indian Panorama at the 8th Chennai International Film Festival.
 In 2011, Srinivasa Rao received the Life Achievement Award from the Film Federation of India at the 4th Global Film Festival.
 Srinivasa Rao was also the Guest of honor alongside Barrie Osbourne at the Media and Entertainment Business Conclave 2012 hosted by FICCI and FFI.
 In 2012, Srinivasa Rao served as one of the selection committee members for the Sundance Institute's screenwriters lab.